The Easy Guide to Growing healthy, Green Grass

 Many homeowners dream of a lush, green lawn.
 A patch of healthy grass adds curb appeal to your home, but for many people, it seems like an insurmountable task.
 Many homeowners assume that the only way to get a great-looking lawn is to invest in sod, and spend every weekend carefully maintaining it.

 The fact is, though, that with the right preparation and planting, anyone can have a beautiful lawn.
 Knowing how to grow grass isn’t rocket science, but it does require following a few important steps.
 Follow our steps and you’ll soon have a healthy lawn your entire family can enjoy.

-I. Steps to Growing Your Grass
+Steps to Growing Green Grass for Your Law

 The first step to growing a healthy green lawn is to know when to plant the seed for the best results.
 As with any plant, this depends largely on where you live, and the type of grass you plan to grow.